 The Theresa Street Waste Water Treatment Plant, operated by the City of Lincoln, started generating electricity from biomass in November, 1995.
 The Theresa Street generator went offline June 26, 2019.
 All of the electricity was used by the plant in its operations.
 The Theresa Street facility used an anaerobic digestion process which is the breaking down of organic solids by microorganisms into a more stable form.
 The production of methane gas is a by-product of the anaerobic digestion process.
 At the Theresa Street facility, the methane gas was used by two enginators as fuel to generate electrical power and to provide heat for the digestion process.
 The enginators can produce as much as 900 kilowatts of power while maintaining a temperature of 98 degrees Fahrenheit in the three egg–shaped digesters.
 This benefits the environment by reducing the need for electricity produced from fossil fuels and utilizes the methane gas which would otherwise be wasted.

-The City of Omaha operates the Missouri River Treatment Plant and the Papillion Creek Treatment Plant.
-The plants started generating electricity from methane in 1985.
-The Missouri River Treatment Plant added a 1 megawatt generator in 2001 in addition to the existing 1 megawatt generator installed in 1985.
-At this time, only data for the Missouri River Treatment Plant from 2003 to the present and data for the Papillion Creek Treatment Plant for 2005 to the present is available.
+The City of Omaha operates the Missouri River Water Resource Recovery Facility and the Papillion Creek Water Resource Recovery Facility.
+The facilities started generating electricity from methane in 1985.
+The Missouri River Water Resource Recovery Facility added a 1 megawatt generator in 2001 in addition to the existing 1 megawatt generator installed in 1985.